sharetribe/flex-docs/src/docs/concepts-integrations/integrations/index.md

 support team of the payment gateway provider you have chosen.

 - Contact the support team of the payment gateway tool you intend to use, and make sure you are eligible for their service.
+Some providers may have limitations regarding platform size or geography.
 - Get familiar with our how-to article on
   [integrating a third-party payment gateway to Flex](/how-to/how-to-integrate-3rd-party-payment-gateway/).